Condensing and Extracting Against Online Adversaries: Introduction

 Previous works only showed the existence of condensers for \oNOSFs when $n \ge 2^{\omega(\ell)}$.
 We vastly improve on this result in two ways.
-First, we show that for almost all values of $n, \ell$, even when $n$ is a small constant, excellent condensers exist.
-Second, we provide explicit condensers for \oNOSFs when $n \ge 2^{\omega(\ell)}$.
-We also obtain much better transformation from low-entropy \oNOSFs to \unioNOSFs that work even when $k \ll \ell$.
-These results show condensers always exist, except when $n$ is a very small constant (such as $n=1$).
-To further our understanding of this case, we initiate the study of \emph{online influence} of Boolean functions, a natural generalization of influence that captures the one-sided nature of our online adversary.
+First, we construct explicit condensers that work even when $n\geq\polylog(\ell)$ and provide an explicit transformation from low-entropy \oNOSFs to \unioNOSFs that works even when the min-entropy of a block $k$ is only $\polylog(n)$.
+Second, we show that condensers for \oNOSFs exist when $n$ is just a large constant, only leaving open the question of the existence of such condensers for when $n$ is a very small constant (e.g., $n=1$).
 We also discover surprising connections between condensers for \oNOSFs and protocols for natural problems in distributed computing, such as collective coin flipping and collective sampling.
-We now discuss our result in details below.
+Lastly, we initiate the study of \emph{online influence} of Boolean functions, a natural generalization of influence that captures the one-sided nature of our online adversary to help us analyze the setting of $n=1$.
+We now discuss our results in detail below.